 Each team contains were assigned to come up with a problem/use case, and a solution based on the user research and the personas to create an Alexa Skill.

 My team has come up with an idea about the cooking related quiz with kids, we have allocated the responsibilities among ourselves.

 Initially, we have come up with lots of complex ideas for the skill, but we were guided and challenged by the tutors asking about different scenarios to make us realise few of our ideas may not work within the timelines and the development capabilities we have; hence we were suggested to work on one simple idea rather multiple.

 I should say, we had a great team, someone who is very good at what they are doing.
-UX researcher in our team helped us to find valuable insights from the customers and she managed to do the user testing with the kids who also her relatives.
+UX researcher in our team helped us to find valuable insights from the customers and she managed to do the user testing with kids of various ages.
 We shared our responsibilities in completing the tasks and getting ready to present Amazon next month.

 The course content starts from Voice user interfaces inception to current trends.
 As apart of the best practices, they taught us about basic human to human conversation techniques which is very useful to define the experiences, interaction design patterns, examples, flows, creating prototyping, user testing using the prototype, visual design guidance for the multi-modal (devices with Screens) Alexa devices and the fundamentals of the Skill development.